How to Cook a Filet Mignon

 Ideal Filet Mignon Doneness

-For an incredibly tender filet mignon experience, our chefs recommend cooking a filet mignon rare to medium-rare.
-Filet mignon has less marbling than other steak cuts, so be careful – the steak will dry out if you overcook it.
-Measure doneness using a meat thermometer – rare is 120°F with a cool to warm red center, and medium-rare is 130°F with a warm red center and perfect steak texture.
+For an incredibly tender filet mignon experience, our chefs recommend cooking to rare to medium-rare doneness.
+Filet mignon has less marbling than other steak cuts, so be careful because the steak will dry out if you overcook it.
+To measure doneness using a meat thermometer, rare is 120°F, with a cool to warm red center, and medium-rare is 130°F, with a warm red center and perfect steak texture.

 No matter what method you use to cook your filet mignon, this mild-flavored steak is a perfect companion for rich toppings.
 Try our ready-to-use seasoned butter sauce or make your own with one of these recipes: